Infinite-Chess/infinitechess.org/setup.md

 Restart the server with the command `nodemon`, and refresh your browser!
 It should no longer tell us it can’t provide a secure connection, but it may warn you it is unsafe.
 Just proceed anyway.

 Now you should now be able to browse the website and all it’s contents!
 Hooray!
-In the next step we will get account creation working.

 <img width="1011" alt="5 orig" src="https://github.com/Infinite-Chess/infinitechess.org/assets/163621561/7d9cda30-bda9-4cde-8b17-a8dcc9185b0d">